 Medical Surgical Unit: Children who require overnight care after a surgical procedure or accidental injury receive overnight care here.

-Motion Analysis: In the sophisticated, high-tech movement analysis lab, high-tech equipment is used to measure how a patient walks using video documentation, 3-D motion analysis, and muscle-timing information.
+Motion Analysis: In the sophisticated, high-tech movement analysis center, high-tech equipment is used to measure how a patient walks using video documentation, 3-D motion analysis, and muscle-timing information.
 Orthopaedic surgeons compare the results with normal data to help and treat patients.

 Nursing: The nursing team advocates for the child and family and provides direct patient care.
 Nurses provide patient and family education, taking into consideration the patient’s developmental level.
 Nurses work with the entire care team to coordinate patient education, discharge planning, team coordination and case management.